minirop/asuka-rs/README.md

 - 7: same as 1 but with unknown files.
 - 8: Same as 2, but contains 2 files: mtl.csv and <model>.bin.

-¹: a block start with the size of its header, the number of files, a value (probably its size?), then the offsets (relative to the start of the block)
+¹: a block start with the size of its header, the number of files, its size, then the offsets (relative to the start of the block)

 ## Example